Home / Peripheral Vascular Disease Treatment Manhattan NYC | Blood Vessel Disease Specialist

 The Centers for Disease Control and Prevention reports that more than eight million Americans have peripheral artery disease or PAD.
 As many as 12 to 20 percent of those over the age of 60 are affected by this disorder.
 So leg pain isn’t something to ignore.
-When you visit your doctor at the New York Cardiac Diagnostic Center, make sure to mention even the slightest discomfort in your legs.
+When you visit your cardiology center in NYC in Manhattan, make sure to mention even the slightest discomfort in your legs.
 It’s not a normal part of aging.

 One of the hallmark symptoms of PAD is muscle pain and cramping in your legs while walking that usually disappears when you rest.
 This is known as claudication.
 The intensity of the pain can vary from just slightly uncomfortable to so painful that it stops you in your tracks.
 The location of the pain depends on where the clot has formed.
 The most common location is in your calf, which is why it hurts when you walk.